avi12/youtube-downloader/README.md

 2. Go to `about:extensions`
 3. Enable "Developer mode" (top-right corner usually)
 4. Drag & drop the ZIP onto the extensions page
+5. Reload any YouTube tab you wish the extension to run on

 ## Core packages/repositories used
 1. [ytdlr](https://github.com/bakapear/ytdlr) - for converting signature ciphers into downloadable URLs